 The Office of Sustainability is developing 10 case studies highlighting costs and strategies to decarbonize existing single-family homes.
 Case studies will include energy efficiency; heat pump water heating, space heating, and clothes drying; induction cooking; solar; battery backup; and electric vehicle charging.
 Case studies will also quantify the costs and/or savings of electrification over time for the homeowner.
 The County released a Request for Qualifications (RFQ) to find an electrification consultant (to provide technical assistance and financial analysis) and three contractor teams (to provide cost quotes and other information).

-If you are a homeowner in San Mateo County interested in having your single-family home considered for the study, please submit this online form by May 9, 2021.
+Submissions for participating in the case studies have closed.
+Homeowners will be notified by July 2021 about whether they have been selected as a participant.
 The 10 homes studied will reflect a variety of home types located throughout San Mateo County.
 Participating homeowners will receive at least one in-home consultation to document existing equipment and conditions, and discuss their energy goals.
 Homeowners will receive a brief case study for their home, including:

 - Recommended strategy for electrifying the home, based on the homeowner’s goals and the financial analysis.
 For instance, would it make more sense for the homeowner to upgrade over time or all at once?
 Does the electrical panel need to be upgraded or can an upgrade be avoided?